 - Information Technology and Quality and Cost of Healthcare: A Longitudinal Study of US Hospitals.
 Decision Support Systems May 2013, Vol. 55, No. 2, pp. 438-449.

 - A Predictive Model for Readmissions of Patients with Congestive Heart Failure: A multi-hospital study.
-Revise and Resubmit at Information Systems Research.
+Forthcoming at Information Systems Research.

 - Quicker and Sicker?
 Length of Stay and Readmission Risk for Congestive Heart Failure Patients.
-Under review at Health Services Research.
+Under review.
 Proceedings of the Seventeenth INFORMS Conference on Information Systems and Technology, Phoenix, AZ, October 13-14, 2012.
 Also, presented at the Third Annual Workshop on Health Information Technology and Economics, October 2012, Washington DC.

 - Patient Migration and Duplicate Procedures: A Longitudinal Study of Congestive Heart Failure Patients in Texas.
 Presented at the INFORMS Annual Conference, October 2012, Phoenix, AZ, and at the Second INFORMS Healthcare Conference, Chicago, IL, June 2013.

-- Hospital Characteristics, Health Information Technology, and Stage One Meaningful Use.
+- Hospital Characteristics and Meaningful Use of Health Information Technology.
+Under Review.
 Presented at the Second INFORMS Healthcare Conference, Chicago, IL, June 2013.

 Business Value and Productivity Impact of Information Technology: